 Why Smart Growth?

-When communities choose smart growth strategies, they can create new neighborhoods and maintain existing ones that are attractive, convenient, safe, and healthy.
+When communities choose smart growth strategies, they can create new neighborhoods and maintain existing ones that are attractive, convenient, sustainable, safe, and healthy.
 Smart growth neighborhoods preserve the best of their past while creating a well-designed future for generations to come.

-Smart Growth Resources:
+Smart Growth Examples

-- Download the San Jose Urban Village Toolkit for a guide on how to engage in your local neighborhood plan
+- Download the San Jose Urban Village Toolkit for a guide on how to engage in your local neighborhood plan.

-- Learn more about Plan Bay Area, our region’s blueprint for growth
+- Learn more about Plan Bay Area, our region’s blueprint for growth.

-- Learn more about Sprawl Development
+- Learn more about sprawl development.